MichaelLarocca/pac-man-javascript-laroccade/README.md

 - Pac-Man's remaining lives and current levels are displayed using icons, similar to the traditional arcade
 - Video game attract screen, displaying characters and bonus points amounts
 - Arcade cabinet styling with marquee, bezel, and joystick controller board
+- A Pac-Man themed toggle for full-screen and arcade cabinet-style viewing
 - Responsive design for desktop and mobile
 - Arrow key controls, as well as mobile-friendly controls for touch devices
 - [Sprint board](https://github.com/users/MichaelLarocca/projects/1/views/1) and issue tracking with GitHub Projects